18 Most Common Python List Questions

 Let me show you an example:

 Run the code and see what you get back from this piece of code.
-You will see that the first element of the
+You will notice that the first element of the

 biggerZoo variable is returned.
 It might be a bit confusing or surprising at first, but indices start from 0 and not 1.